North Circular Road, Limerick: Description

 The west end of the North Circular Road contains mostly large detached houses.
 This stretch of the road and its surroundings are among the most affluent areas in Limerick.
 It is linked to the Ennis Road by Fortmary Park and borders Bracken Gardens and Ashbrook.
 The east end of the road is predominantly middle class and contains mostly semi-detached houses alongside some apartment blocks.
 At this end, the North Circular Road is linked to Roses Avenue, the Lower Shelbourne Road and Clanmaurice Avenue.

 Amenities

-The Ardhú Bar is the local pub, situated at the top of Roses Avenue near the Ennis Road.
+The Ardhú Bar, a local pub, is situated at the top of Roses Avenue near the Ennis Road.
 Westfield Park is a public park next to the housing estate of the same name which is located off the North Circular Road.
 The park's walkways are linked by road crossing to the pathway along the River Shannon.
 There is a Roman Catholic church, the Church of Our Lady of the Rosary, situated between the North Circular Road and the Ennis Road.